MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - *Are dependencies across teams adequately addressed via the planned deliverables?*
 - *Are there gaps in the schedule, where no deliverables are scheduled?
 What's the cause?
 Can this be mitigated?*

 For example, we use Delivery Plans internally to share the schedule of Features.
-By seeing the work many teams have planned for the next 3 sprints, we can easily discuss whether these are the right priorities and if dependencies exist.
+By seeing the work many teams have planned for the next three sprints, we can easily discuss whether these priorities are right and if dependencies exist.

-In this way, a Delivery Plan is a driver of alignment while allowing each team to retain a strong sense of autonomy.
+In this way, a Delivery Plan is a driver of alignment while allowing each team to keep a strong sense of autonomy.
 Individual teams can work to different sprint cadences, if needed, and manage different work item types&mdash;stories, features, or epics.
 Their work is all visible with the same plan view.
 Teams can even be part of different projects if they use different processes.
 You can also customize the card fields so that you only see the data fields of interest and applicable per work item type.

-## Best practices
+## Best practices for using a Delivery Plan

 - Determine how you want to use the Delivery Plan.
 Some ideas are:
 	- Review quarterly plans for features to be delivered
-	- Monthly sync-up with several teams which have dependencies
+	- Monthly sync-up with several teams that have dependencies
 	- Review cross-project deliverables and identify dependencies.
 - Use a consistent sprint schedule across your project teams and organization when possible.
 While the plan can accommodate different sprint schedules, it adds to visual clutter.
 Use the same sprints for backlogs, features, and epics.
 Don't create specific sprints for epics or other portfolio backlogs.
 - Use **Start Date** and **Iteration** to specify the time frame for a work item.
 Or, use **Start Date** and **Target Date**.
 However, don't specify both **Iteration** and **Target Date** for a work item.
 The **Target Date** will always override the **Iteration** end date on the plan.
 - Minimize the number of fields you choose to display on your cards.
 - Eliminate cross-team ownership of area paths.
 Cross-team area path ownership isn't recommended and can lead to undesirable edge cases.
-- Keep your work items up-to-date.
+- Keep your work items up to date.
 When changes occur, update the Target Dates or Iteration Paths.

-Note the following:
+Note the following items:
 - Plan views display the set of months that correspond to the Iteration Paths selected by the teams whose backlogs appear in the plan.
 - Plan views are limited to a maximum of 15 teams/backlogs.
 - Zooming out can cause fields and tags to disappear from the cards.
 The further you zoom out, the harder it is to fit items on a card.
 By design, we hide select items depending on the zoom level.
--  Rollup isn't supported for child work items that belong to a different project than that of the originating parent work item.
+-  Rollup isn't supported for child work items that belong to a different project than the originating parent work item.
 - If the **Start Date** or **Target Date** are missing from a work item, you can add them to the custom process defined for the project as discussed in [Add and manage fields (Inheritance process)](../../organizations/settings/work/customize-process-field.md#add-an-existing-field-to-another-wit).

 ## Open a plan

 Once you've defined a few plans, you'll see them listed from the **Plans** page under **All**, or the ones you've favorited (**Add to favorites** :::image type="icon" source="../../media/icons/icon-favorite-star.png" border="false":::) under **Favorites**.
-You can see their title, description and their most recent creator/editor.
+You can see their title, description, and their most recent creator/editor.

 Use the favorite's star to favorite a plan so that you can quickly return to that plan.
 You can also search for other plans in the project.